 - If you are 18 years old or older, bring a copy of your living will or advance directives.

 After patients return home, our team continues to provide support and care.
-The Dayton Children’s orthopaedic center is available by phone 8:00 am to 5:00 pm Monday through Friday to answer questions, call in pharmacy refills, verify insurance coverage, explain test results and much more.
-After hours, parents can dial 937-641-3000 to reach the hospital’s operator and ask for the orthopaedic surgeon on call.
+The Dayton Children’s orthopedic center is available by phone 8:00 am to 5:00 pm Monday through Friday to answer questions, call in pharmacy refills, verify insurance coverage, explain test results and much more.
+After hours, parents can dial 937-641-3000 to reach the hospital’s operator and ask for the orthopedic surgeon on call.